 Location.
-Marker has been reported missing.
-It was located near 26° 4.183′ N, 97° 9.516′ W. Marker was in South Padre Island, Texas, in Cameron County.
-Marker was at the intersection of Channel View Road and State Park Road 100, on the right when traveling east on Channel View Road.
+26° 4.196′ N, 97° 9.489′ W. Marker is in South Padre Island, Texas, in Cameron County.
+Marker is at the intersection of Channel View Road and State Park 100 Road, on the left when traveling east on Channel View Road.
+The marker is located in the Cameron County Park and requires an entry fee.
 Touch for map.
-Marker was in this post office area: South Padre Island TX 78597, United States of America.
+Marker is in this post office area: South Padre Island TX 78597, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this location, measured as the crow flies.
-Brazos Santiago (within shouting distance of this marker); Padre J. Nicolas Balli (approx. 1.2 miles away); Queen Isabel Inn (approx. 2.9 miles away); Charles Champion (approx. 3.1 miles away); Old Port Isabel Lighthouse (approx. 3.1 miles away); Port Isabel, C.S.A. (approx. 3.1 miles away); Port of Matamoros (approx. 3.1 miles away); Port Isabel Lighthouse (approx. 3.1 miles away).
-Touch for a list and map of all markers in South Padre Island.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Padre J. Nicolas Balli (approx. 1.2 miles away); Queen Isabel Inn (approx. 3 miles away); Charles Champion (approx. 3.1 miles away); Old Port Isabel Lighthouse (approx. 3.1 miles away); Port of Matamoros (approx. 3.1 miles Port Isabel, C.S.A. (approx. 3.1 miles away); Port Isabel Lighthouse (approx. 3.1 miles away); Site of Fort Polk (approx. 3.1 miles away).